-The SHRA is mandated to regulate the social housing sector, and to ensure a sustainable and regulated flow of investment into the social housing sector to support the restructuring of urban spaces through capital grant provisions to accredited social housing institutions.
+The SHRA is mandated to regulate the social housing sector, and to ensure a sustainable and regulated flow of investment into the social housing sector.

+This is in order to support the restructuring of urban spaces through capital grant provision to accredited social housing institutions.